brean/docker-ros/README.md

    1. don't forget to do the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) (creating the `docker`-group and add yourself)
 1. (optional) [docker-nvidia-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if you have an nvidia-gpu and don't want software rendering for 3D tools like [rviz](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.html).

-# Part 1: The basics docker and ROS without devcontainer
+# Part 1: The basics of docker and ROS (without devcontainer)
 Even if you want to use devContainer it is best practice to have a setup that also runs without it so people can run your container even if something does not work with their setup or if they want to use another ide then VS Code.
 I prefere `docker compose` to configure my docker container so I don't have to run long `docker`-commands.

 First lets take a look at a simple ROS 2 setup with two custom ros packages in the `ros`-folder, it contains one package that publishes and a second package that has a subscriber to these messages.
 Its taken from the [tutorial for writing a basic publisher and subscriber in python.](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) So it should be easy to understand however both single subscriber and publisher scripts are accompanied by a some files to create individual packages and launch files for both as you might find in a more complex ROS 2 setup.